CIMR-Algos/L2OWV/_sources/baseline_algorithm_definition.md

  below 0.5 K peak-to-peak for most wind speed conditions < 15 m/s, making the retrieval of wind direction from L-band third stokes rather challenging.
  Note however that according to Aquarius and SMAP data, $V$ directional asymmetries seem larger at L-band than at the higher CIMR frequencies-band.

+##### High Wind speed ($U_{10}>17$ m/s) anisotropic GMF's

+Note: this subsection is preliminary: will be completed for version 2.

+Simulations and observations indicate the anisotropy of L-band ocean emissivities for V- and H- pol would be saturated at high wind speeds.
+The directional signals at the third Stokes component begin to converge at around the wind speed of 24 m/s {cite:t}`MA2021112661`.
+The L-band TB variations due to wind direction for the third Stokes parameter show less sensitivity to wind speed at larger observation angles, while the direction-induced TB variations for the fourth Stokes are more sensitive to wind speed with the increase of observation angle.

 #### Functionnal flow diagram